viktor-podzigun/charva-lanterna/c/src/README.win32.txt

 	C:\charva> wintest.bat

-The tutorial application works OK on Windows 2000.
+The tutorial application works OK on Windows 2000 and Windows XP.
 Note that the "underline" text attribute doesn't work on Win32; it seems this is a bug in PDCurses.